ds-costa/sort-analysis/README.md

 # 🔢 Sort Analysis

-Sort algorithms analysis with graph plots.
+A command-line tool for analyzing the performance of popular sorting algorithms with graph plots.
 <!--
 ![Preview](public/img/screenshot.png) -->